Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 .. _manual_opt:

-Manual optimization
+Manual Optimization
 -------------------

-However, for certain research like GANs, reinforcement learning, or something with multiple optimizers or an inner loop, you can turn off automatic optimization and fully control the training loop yourself.
+However, for certain research like GANs, reinforcement learning, or something with multiple optimizers or an inner loop, you can turn off automatic optimization and fully control it yourself.

-Turn off automatic optimization and you control the train loop!
+Turn off automatic optimization and you control the optimization!

 .. code-block:: python